 Welcome to the New Reformation!

 Our Evangelical Churches, Denominations and Seminaries favor Bible reading and study.
 The Bible is God's Word.
-However, they do not, in general, consistently promote chronological cover-to-cover reading of the Scriptures.
-Members involved in chronological cover-to-cover reading usually need to use resources outside of our Churches and Denominations to help them with the reading through the Bible journey (Our Team uses sources outside the Church and Denominations to obtain the Reading Plans we use).
+However, they do not, in general, consistently promote cover-to-cover reading of the Scriptures.
+Members involved in cover-to-cover reading usually need to use resources outside of our Churches and Denominations to help them with the reading through the Bible journey (Our Team uses sources outside the Church and Denominations to obtain the Reading Plans we use).

 o Building commitment to cover-to-cover reading of the Scriptures chronologically through a growing comradery in the local Church